IPG 3.5 Tournament Error — Deck Problem

 If the missing card(s) are with the sideboard and it isn’t the first game, choose the ones to be returned to the deck at random from main deck cards in the sideboard.

 If the error caused a violation of a companion restriction and it is a post-sideboard game (or a pre-sideboard game and the player has elected to continue with the deck they registered that does not match the revealed companion condition), locate all cards violating the restriction.
-Then, choose that number of cards at random from unrevealed cards in the sideboard that meet the companion restriction.
-The opponent decides which chosen card replaces each illegal card.
+Then reveal all cards in the sideboard that meet the companion restriction.
+The opponent decides which of those cards replaces each illegal card.
 If making the deck match the companion condition is impossible, upgrade the penalty to a Game Loss.

 If the missing card(s) were in a previous or current opponent’s deck, issue penalties to both players.